Food Delivery Accident in a Personal Car

-Just like the ridesharing business, food delivery companies like Postmates, DoorDash, Grubhub, and Uber Eats have also attracted drivers to work for them due to the possibilities of setting up their own work schedule, being their own boss, quick turnaround for payment, and not having to deal with riders getting into their personal vehicles.
+Just like the ridesharing business, food delivery companies, such as Postmates, DoorDash, Grubhub, and UberEats, have also attracted drivers to work for them due to the possibilities of setting up their own work schedule, being their own boss, quick turnaround for payment, and not having to deal with riders getting into their personal vehicles.

 The rapid rise of food delivery companies has become a blessing when it comes to convenience.
 But as the number of food delivery vehicles in Los Angeles increases, so does the likelihood for accidents.

-A driver working for food delivery companies like Postmates and Doordash needs a commercial auto policy given that food delivery falls under a business use of the vehicle and not personal use.
+A driver working for food delivery companies, like Postmates and Doordash, needs a commercial auto policy given that food delivery falls under a business use of the vehicle and not personal use.
 Unfortunately, most companies allow its drivers to sign up to work with just their personal insurance, yet fail to inform them that they won’t always be liable for damages in case of an accident.

-The most popular food delivery services in Los Angeles are Postmates, DoorDash, Grubhub, and Uber Eats (in that order).
+The most popular food delivery services in Los Angeles are Postmates, DoorDash, Grubhub, and UberEats.
 Specific insurance policies for these companies vary in regards to the amount of coverage they provide for damages arising from food delivery accidents, if any.

-Per their website, Postmates states: “Property damage sustained to your property in an accident are [the driver’s] responsibility and should be addressed by your personal insurance carrier.”
+Per their website, Postmates states: “Property damage sustained to your property in an accident is [the driver’s] responsibility and should be addressed by your personal insurance carrier.”
 The company provides $1 million in excess liability to third party claims that will only come into play after the driver’s personal auto insurance coverage has been exhausted.
-Moreover, their recently provided Occupational Accident Insurance covers medical and lost income with an amount up to the policy limits.Postmates will only cover the damages if the driver was on an active delivery, meaning after they selected “accept” on the platform and until the customer receives their order as logged by the platform.
+Moreover, occupational accident insurance covers medical expenses and lost income with an amount up to the policy limits.Postmates will only cover the damages if the driver was on an active delivery, meaning after they selected “accept” on the platform and until the customer receives their order as logged by the platform.
 If you are offline, your personal insurance is your insurance policy.
 If you are online, but you haven’t accepted a delivery request, again, your personal insurance is your insurance policy.

 DoorDash requires its drivers “to maintain [their] own insurance, in the amounts and of types required by law which includes, but is not limited to, an auto insurance policy.
 If [they] fail to maintain [their] own insurance, DoorDash’s coverage may not apply.”
 DoorDash provides excess auto insurance for its drivers, but only for property damage or bodily injury caused to third parties.
 In the event of an accident, the driver’s personal auto insurance policy would serve as the primary coverage.
-This contingent liability policy only applies if the driver was in possession of goods to be delivered, meaning if they were driving from the restaurant to a delivery but not to a restaurant for pickup.Starting June 2019, drivers will be qualified to receive occupational accident insurance coverage at no cost.
+This contingent liability policy only applies if the driver was in possession of goods to be delivered, meaning if they were driving from the restaurant to the customer’s home address, but not to a restaurant for pickup.Starting June 2019, drivers will be qualified to receive occupational accident insurance coverage at no cost.

-Uber Eats drivers’ liability to third parties is covered from the moment a driver accepts the request until the delivery is complete.
-If the app is currently on and the driver has not yet begun to pick up or deliver food (or if the driver is in between deliveries), the driver is covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).
+UberEats drivers’ liability to third parties is covered from the moment a driver accepts the request until the delivery is complete.
+If the app is currently on and the driver has not yet begun to pick up or deliver food, or if the driver is in between deliveries, the driver is covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).
 Uber provides $1 million of liability coverage per incident, which is covered by Uber’s commercial insurance policy.The insurance coverage UberEats offers covers drivers while they’re on active deliveries.
 The additional insurance the driver attains through their private insurance would cover the time they’re logged in and waiting for a request.